Royalties are the mineral owner’s proportionate share of production as reserved in an oil and gas lease.

 Once notified, the deceased owner’s revenue will be held in suspense until the proper heirs can be determined.
 Upon notifying Mission Creek Resources, we will send you information describing what must be provided to transfer the interest to the proper heirs.

 Yes, we have an electronic funds transfer (EFT) option for our revenue interest owners.
 EFT payments are only available for accounts drawn within the United States.
 If you elect to receive electronic payments, you will no longer receive your payment detail by mail.
-To set up direct deposit, return the enrollment form with a voided check to the address provided on the form.
-If you have enrollment questions, please call Mission Creek Resources at (346) 224-2400.
+To set up direct deposit, return the ACH Direct Deposit Form with a voided check to the address provided on the form.
+If you have enrollment questions, please call Mission Creek Resources at (346) 224-2404.

 A royalty owner shares in production revenues, while a working interest owner shares in both production revenues and development and operating expenses.